gazebosim/sdf_tutorials/composition/proposal.md

 6.  **Check `//model/frame/@attached_to` attribute values:**
-    For each `//model/frame`, if the `attached_to` attribute exists and is not an empty string `""`, check that the value of the `attached_to` attribute matches the name of a sibling link, joint, or frame.
+    For each `//model/frame`, if the `attached_to` attribute exists and is not an empty string `""`, check that the value of the `attached_to` attribute matches the name of a sibling link, *nested model*, joint, or frame.
     The `//frame/@attached_to` value must not match `//frame/@name`, as this would cause a graph cycle.
     In `libsdformat9`, these checks are performed by